 Attendance and Academic Progress

 You are required to maintain satisfactory academic progress throughout your studies.
-The Faculty will review your academic progress at the end of each term in accordance with the Attendance and Academic Progress Policy.
+The Faculty will review your academic progress at the end of each study period in accordance with the Attendance and Academic Progress Policy.
 Failure to achieve satisfactory academic progress will require an intervention strategy to be established and implemented in accordance with the Attendance and Academic Progress Procedure.

 To keep on track with your studies, you can seek help from our support services and: